Duduk Tenor Studio Pro

 In the box:

-- Duduk Tenor Studio Pro Tube A 440 Hz, Tenor (Contact us if you need Hz tuning customization)
+- Duduk Tenor Studio Pro Tube (Contact us if you need Hz tuning customization)

-- 2 High Quality Reeds, made of highest quality bamboo with leather slips (Contact us if you need more reeds)
+- 2 High Quality Reeds, made of highest quality bamboo with leather slips.
+Need more reeds? you can order spare reeds here: https://ethnictune.com/shop/duduk-khamish-reed/

 The sound of the duduk has become known to wider audiences through its use in popular film soundtracks.
 Starting with Peter Gabriel's score for Martin Scorsese's The Last Temptation of Christ, the duduk's archaic and mournful sound has been employed in a variety of genres to depict such moods.
 Djivan Gasparyan played the duduk in Gladiator, Syriana, and Blood Diamond, among others.
 It was also used extensively in Battlestar Galactica.
 In the TV series Avatar: The Last Airbender, its computer-altered sound was given to the fictitious Tsungi horn, most notably played by Iroh and often being featured in the show's soundtrack.
 With many of the members who worked on ATLA now working on The Dragon Prince, the duduk regularly appears in its soundtrack as well.
 The sound of the duduk was also used in The Chronicles of Narnia: The Lion, the Witch and the Wardrobe for a lullaby which Mr. Tumnus plays on a fictitious double flute and in the theme song of the Dothraki clan during the TV adaptation Game of Thrones.